-The Group's profit attributable to equity holders of the Company for the year ended 31 December 2015 was approximately HK\$28,294,000, while the Group's profit attributable to equity holders of the Company for the year ended 31 December 2014 was approximately HK\$44,513,000, representing a decrease of approximately 36%.
-The net profit margin also dropped from approximately 15% to approximately 10%.
-The decrease in profit attributable to equity holders of the Company for the year ended 31 December 2015 was mainly attributable to decrease in technology transfer income.
+The Group's loss attributable to equity holders of the Company for the year ended 31 December 2016 was approximately HK\$33,166,000, while the Group's profit attributable to equity holders of the Company for the year ended 31 December 2015 was approximately HK\$28,294,000.
+The net profit margin also dropped from approximately 10% to net loss margin of approximately 11%.
+The loss attributable to equity holders of the Company for the year ended 31 December 2016 was mainly attributable to decrease in revenue from the RF-SIM business, increase in costs of the CRMS business and the loss of GLCH Group being consolidated to the results of the Group from the date of completion of the subscription of shares in GLCH, 21 April 2016 to 31 December 2016.